sta175/sta175.github.io/schedule.md

 ## Competition Start: 6 PM

-At 6 PM, we will open the compeition.
+At 6 PM, we will open the competition.
 We will share information about the data and will release the data at 6:15 after opening ceremonies.

 ## Dinner: 6:30 PM